robert-mieth/information-model-ifac2020/README.md

 # evolution-of-information-model-ifac2020
 Source files for the bachelor thesis "Evolution of an Information Model to Manage Dependencies in Interdisciplinary Engineering" authored by Robert Mieth.
-Based on "A Knowledge Based System for Managing Heterogeneous Sources of Engineering Information" submitted to the IFAC World Congress 2020 and forked from https://github.com/felixocker/information-model-ifac2020.
+Based on "A Knowledge Based System for Managing Heterogeneous Sources of Engineering Information" by Felix Ocker, Birgit Vogel-Heuser, Matthias Seitz, Christiaan J. J. Paredis.
+This paper has been submitted to the IFAC World Congress 2020.
+Forked from https://github.com/felixocker/information-model-ifac2020.

 # Contents
 ## knowledge graph creation (OWL)